GSLevel/fake-google-play/README.md

 # Fake Google Play Redemption Extension

+**YOU NEED A GOOGLE ACCOUNT IN ORDER TO ACCESS THE PAYMENT METHODS PAGE**

 This extension allows you to trick those pesky refund or tech support scammers (etc), into thinking that you are redeeming their giftcards.

 This extension is avaliable for: